MurathanKurfali/swedish-gec/README.md

-# MT-based Grammatical Error Correction for Swedish
+# MT-based Distantly Supervised Grammatical Error Correction for Swedish

-This repository contains the code and resources for a distantly supervised Grammatical Error Detection/Correction system for Swedish.
-The system utilizes a neural network-based model trained on a large corpus of Swedish text.
+This repository contains the source code and the models used for [Shared task on Multilingual Grammatical Error Detection (MultiGED-2023)](https://github.com/spraakbanken/multiged-2023).
+The system utilizes a neural machine translation-based model trained on an automatically corrupted large corpus of Swedish text (~3.2 billion words).

 ## Prerequisites